Schoolboy's death: 3 officials suspended, 51 booked over protest call | Law-Order

 Three transport department officials were suspended on Friday on Uttar Pradesh Chief Minister Yogi Adityanath's direction, two days after a 10-year-old boy was killed while peeping out a window of his school bus.

-A video in which a woman district official is seen scolding and wagging a finger at the wailing mother of the child telling her to shut up has gone viral on social media.
+A video in which a woman district official is seen scolding and wagging a finger at a woman telling her to shut up has gone viral on social media.

 The video is reportedly of Thursday when the family members of the deceased blocked the Delhi-Meerut highway accusing the police of conniving with school officials in the case.

-The officer, identified as Sub Divisional Magistrate Shubhangi Shukla is seen losing her temper with the mother sitting on the road.
-Senior administrative officials could not be reached to comment on the video.
+Sub Divisional Magistrate Shubhangi Shukla, is seen losing her temper with the woman sitting on the road.

+When contacted, Shukla claimed that the woman she is seen scolding is not the mother of the deceased student but a family member.

+''The mother was sitting at one side.
+The woman seen in the video was a family member.
+I had to be strict with her as she was repeatedly instigating others to continue the protest which had led to a traffic snarl.
+Several school buses and ambulance were stuck in the jam,'' she said.

 Meanwhile, Ghaziabad Assistant Regional Transport Officers (ARTOs) Satish Kumar and Vishwa Pratap Singh and Reserve Inspector Prem Singh were suspended on Friday.